 2.6 Multi-Person Groupings

 There are several emoji that depict more than one person interacting.
-If these are to be implemented with a choice or genders or skin tones, special handling may be required on a case-by-case basis.
+When implemented with a choice of genders or skin tones, special handling is required on a case-by-case basis.
 These emoji are listed below:

 Multi-Person Groupings